JoneyXiao/devopsme/README.md

 ## Website

-Visit the website at: https://YOUR_GITHUB_USERNAME.github.io/devopsme
+Visit the website at: https://joneyxiao.github.io/devopsme

 ## Features

 - Clean, responsive design using the Butterfly theme
 - Categorized questions and answers
+- Full-screen responsive background image on the homepage
+- Custom DevOps-themed logo and favicon
 - Search functionality
 - Mobile-friendly interface
 - Syntax highlighting for code snippets
+- Social links and GitHub integration

 ## Development